lukso-network/docs/docs/learn/universal-profile/connect-profile/connect-up.md

 import { universalProfilesWallet } from '@rainbow-me/rainbowkit/wallets';
 import { QueryClient, QueryClientProvider } from '@tanstack/react-query';

+// Create a new QueryClient instance for React Query,
+// which Wagmi uses under the hood to manage cache, background updates, and request deduplication.
+// This is required to provide <QueryClientProvider> higher up in your component tree. const queryClient = new QueryClient();

 // Configure Wagmi with LUKSO network and RainbowKit connectors const config = createConfig({
   chains: [lukso],